 - 6. Lessons Learned

 - 7. Software Assurance

-3.13.3 The project manager shall require the software supplier(s) to provide a software schedule for the project's review and schedule updates as requested.
+3.3.3 The project manager shall require the software developer(s) to provide a software schedule for the project's review, and schedule updates as requested.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.

 Click here to view the history of this requirement: SWE-046 History

 Key: - Applicable | - Not Applicable